ocaml/odoc/CONTRIBUTING.md

 When an expect test fails, the string that the code emitted is saved, so that the human developer can choose to *replace* the now-incorrect expected string.
-In odoc, a test faiilure looks like this:
+In odoc, a test failure looks like this:

 ```
 -- bold.000 [basic.]
 Failed --